 I make sure I use a familiar greeting.
-Sometimes it is easy, 'cause they are the usual ones.
+Sometimes it is easy,' cause they are the usual ones.
 But sometimes you find out they are from a region and I then try to use that region's greeting.
 I love when I can do that.
 It's rare, but fun.
 I see them feel more relaxed.
-Like, "It's going to be οκ because this interpreter understands me ... where I come from."
+Like, 'it's going to be okay because this interpreter understands me...where I come from'.

-Another interpreter (female #11) described developing trust with the client when the provider is present:
+This interpreter (female #11) described developing trust with the client when the provider is present,

 Voice is really important.
 If the provider is stern, and I don't think the client will understand being talked to like that, I soften my voice.
 Sometimes I reach out and touch the client on the shoulder or arm to let them know I am here with them.
 With some providers you have to do the little extra to help the client feel comfortable.
 Some providers are too quick and brisk.
 They can come off as angry.
 The client doesn't need that.
 So I soften it.
-I also keep my body open, like this [positions her arms along her sides].
+I also keep my body open, like this (she positions her arms along her sides).
 I want the client to know I am safe to trust.

 Interpreters often balanced themselves in relation to the provider.
-If the provider seemed "gruff" then the interpreter softened; if the provider made eye contact and was attentive to the client, the interpreter involved herself or himself less (the interpreter matched the provider's tone, assumed the provider would notice when the client appeared anxious and would address it without the interpreter assuring the client).
-They also used their personality to balance the dynamics in the room and to help the client feel safer, as evident by another interpreter (female #17):
+If the provider seemed "gruff" then the interpreter softened; if the provider made eye contact and was attentive to the client, the interpreter involved her/himself less (the interpreter matched the provider's tone, assumed the provider would notice when the client appeared anxious and would address it without the interpreter providing assurance to the client).
+They also used their personality to balance the dynamics in the room and to help the client feel safer, as evident by this interpreter (female #17), don't know.

-I am really a shy person, an introvert.
-I think many times this works to my advantage in this work.
-I think most of the patients are quite like me.
-Maybe it's a cultural thing.
-I don't know.
 But I know they feel safe with me.
 I'm not going to be loud or small talk when we are waiting for the doctor.
 We just sit.
 Sometimes I get someone who seems to need to talk, like they are nervous.
 I have gotten better at talking with them.
 I think I can talk enough to help them relax.
-When I first started [interpreting] I wasn't good at this.
-But now, well, I'm still quiet, but I can talk to them when they need me to.
+When I first started (interpreting) I wasn't good at this.